btschwertfeger/KrakenEx.jl/docs/src/spot/spot.md

 The listed modules and functions allow to access public and private (authenticated) endpoints of the official Kraken Spot API.
 All functions of these endpoints require a [`SpotBaseRESTAPI`](@ref KrakenEx.SpotBaseAPIModule.SpotBaseRESTAPI) instance.
+For accessing private endpoints valid API keys must be generated at [https://www.kraken.com/u/security/api](https://www.kraken.com/u/security/api).
+Some endpoints require specific premissions enables, other may require a higer tier rank.
+Please see the official Kraken documentation in the [References](@ref) section for futher information.

 The sample outputs are for illustrative purposes only and may vary depending on the user, request, and market behavior.